patrykpolanski/FlaskInDocker/README.md

 FlaskInDocker

 Simple flask application inside of a docker container.
-Docker not needed as script automatically installs it.
+You can either install it using MakeContainer or DownloadFromDockerHub

+MakeContainer creates a docker container from files inside repo DownloadFromDockerHub automatically downloads this image from docker hub and mounts it.

 Originaly compilled and tested on Ubuntu 20.04